 Our IoT vision, one that’s inclusive, smart and trusted

-To make these promises a reality, we believe that the IoT revolution must come from our innovation choices.
+To make these promises a reality, we believe that the IoT revolution must come from positive innovation.

 - For us, the IoT revolution will only happen if it is inclusive and useful: if IoT technology is accessible to everyone, everywhere, regardless of their lifestyle or household, at home or at work, in the city or countryside.
 It must adapt to each company, community and organisation regardless of their function or purpose.

-- IoT technology must be smart, with secure, reliable networks that adjust to users’ needs, and objects that are sensitive to their environment.
-For us, it’s about giving technology contextual intelligence while giving users – individual or business – the ability to control it without difficulty.
+- IoT technology must be smart, with secure, reliable networks that adjust to users’ needs, and devices that are sensitive to their environment.
+For us, it’s about giving technology contextual intelligence while giving users – individual or business – the ability to control it without complexity.

 - From design to deployment, IoT technology must be created as part of an ethical approach, building trust with end users and industrial, business, institutional and academic partners.
 IoT must integrate strong security and privacy guarantees across the end-to-end technical environment, including transparent and secure data management, protected and tested objects, and reliable and interoperable networks.

-From its design to its use, our vision is to build inclusive, smart and trusted technology that is useful to all and respects everyone’s freedom of choice: this is how we’re actively preparing for the IoT revolution.
+Our vision is to design, build and deploy inclusive, smart and trusted technology that is useful to all and respects everyone’s freedom of choice: this is how we’re actively preparing for the IoT revolution.

-To meet these challenges, we are ideally placed.
-Today, Orange already manages more than 14.8 million connected objects every day, and processes 330+ millions of data every minute.
-As a major European IoT player, our research has contributed to many technologies that are essential for the networks of today and tomorrow (LoRa®, LTE-M, 5G…).
+We're ready to meet these challenges.
+Today, Orange already manages more than 16 million connected objects every day, and processes 375 millions of data every minute.
+As a major European IoT player, our research has contributed to many technologies that are essential for current and future networks (LoRa®, LTE-M, 5G…).

 And because the IoT revolution will touch so many people, we are joining forces with partners who share the same vision so we can move the entire value chain forward together to benefit individuals and businesses: